Gilgandra

 Gilgandra faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 15.1%, significantly below the NSW average of 32.2%.
+The area faces educational challenges, with university qualification rates at 15.1%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 12.4%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.2%).
+Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.2%).
 Trade and technical skills are prominent, with 39.2% of residents aged 15+ holding vocational credentials - advanced diplomas (7.9%) and certificates (31.3%).

 Frequently Asked Questions - Education